Esri/arcgis-runtime-toolkit-android/Documentation/Popup/README.md

 # PopupView

-The PopupView shows the Popup's attribute list in a Recyclerview, allows user to edit Popup's attribute list and delete the Popup.
+The PopupView shows a Popup's attribute list in a Recyclerview, allows users to edit a Popup's attribute list and delete the Popup.

 ## Workflow